 - Make sure the correct recovery phrase length is selected.
 Enter all words of a recovery phrase.

 - Verify that the order of the words entered on the device matches the order written on your Recovery sheet.

 - Check that all the words of your recovery phrase are on the BIP39 word list.

 Controlling the Ledger Nano S

-The ledger hardware wallet doesn’t have an internal power source, thus you will need to connect it to your computer using the provided USB cable in order to use it.
+The ledger hardware wallet doesn’t have an internal power source, thus you will need to connect it to your computer using the officially provided USB cable in order to use it.
 Your ledger wallet will have a small LCD display with two buttons.
 The buttons are there to make navigation and selection very easy for you.
 You can check out the menu items using either of the two buttons.

 Design and User Interface

-The Ledger nano s wallet is a small and pen-drive like device.
+The Ledger Nano S wallet is a small and pen-drive like device.
 Imagine the possibilities of carrying this portable bank account anywhere in the world.